 Fabri-Kal teamed up with the Growlers to recognize and reward our community’s All-Stars.
-There are hidden heroes that deserve recognition and you helped us find them.
-Meet the Fabri-Kal Community All-Stars below.
+These are hidden heroes that deserve recognition and you helped us find them.
+Meet the Fabri-Kal Community All-Stars of 2019 and 2018 below.

 “Katie dedicates her life to helping homeless pets in our community through the SPCA of Southwest Michigan.
 She has earned numerous awards for the SPCA’s efforts and was the head of the re-branding campaign to help find forever homes for thousands of cats and dogs.
 She volunteers her time on weekends attending different events advocating for the SPCA.
 She is truly a selfless member of our community.”